 I am a carer by account of my daughter having a disability.
 Caring is such an emotional and mental draining responsibility.
 It is really, really hard and only a carer would understand what it means.

-So, I decided to do catalogue drop as a time to remove myself from the stress and to do something on my own.
-I did this for about four to five years, part time.
+So, I decided to do catalog drop as a time to remove myself from the stress and to do something on my own.
+I did this for about four to five years, part-time.
 This allowed me to plan my time and schedule around school.
 It wasn’t the best thing to do but I needed the outlet.

 Cooking has always been my hobby.
 I make Malaysian food for my family.
 My family actually eats all sorts of food.
 I have always wanted to write a cookbook.
 During this time, I decided, after a long while, to have a blog.
 I finally did get the blog going, posting about 3 to 4 times a month.